GRADUATION

 in which Dory Previn lullabies us to righteous fury.

-1 Living the Fairy Tale
+the Fairy Tale

 2 Obscene Gossip